Marquette Law Review

 Marquette University Law School Elder's Advisor

-Marquette University Law School Elder's Advisor is a quarterly, national journal devoted to law and policy issues of later life, retirement, disability and financial planning.
+Marquette University Law School Elder's Advisor is a biannual, national journal devoted to law and policy issues of later life, retirement, disability, health care and financial planning.
 It was established in 1999 by an agreement between Professor Alison Barnes at Marquette University Law School, and Aspen Legal Publishing.
-In 2002, the Marquette University Law School Elder's Advisor departed from Aspen Publishing and is solely produced by a staff of Marquette Law students who have the opportunity to work closely with experts in the field to bring to publication a readable compendium of current issues, complex policy problems, and counseling for elder clients and constituents.
+In 2002, the Marquette University Law School Elder's Advisor departed from Aspen Publishing and is solely produced by a staff of Marquette Law students who have the opportunity to work closely with experts in the field to bring to publication a readable compendium of current issues, complex policy problems, counseling for clients on health care issues and counseling for elder clients and constituents.

 Federation of Defense and Corporate Counsel Quarterly